 The programme is delivered entirely online via the University's Virtual Learning Environment (VLE).
 Find out more about study by online distance learning.

-The next course will begin in early November 2017 for Professional Ethics or February 2018 for Conscience, Codes and Professional Issues.
+The next course will begin on Monday 6th November 2017 for Professional Ethics or Monday 20th February 2018 for Conscience, Codes and Professional Issues.